Department of Counselling and Psychology Course Outline

 Course Intended Learning Outcomes (CILOS)

-4. develop an ethical framework for decision making within the counselling context and apply this to case studies; and
+4. Apply an ethical framework for decision making within the counselling context and

 Assessment